center center

 To see a full list of planned and future capital improvement projects, please view the Township's Capital Improvement Plan, available in our annual budget.

-On June 13, 2022, the Middletown Township Board of Supervisors authorized advertisement of bid specifications to complete Phase 2 improvements to the Langhorne Gables neighborhood.
-A resident meeting was held in late May 2022 to inform residents about these plans.
-A contractor is expected to be awarded later in the summer of 2023.
+In February 2025, the Middletown Township Board of Supervisors authorized advertisement of bid specifications to complete Phase 2 improvements to the Langhorne Gables neighborhood.
+A contractor is expected to be awarded summer of 2025.

 Pennsylvania Department of Transportation (PennDOT) will be making improvements to Langhorne-Yardley Road (SR 2049) between Bridgetown Pike and Woodbourne Road.
 Middletown Township has been actively working with PennDOT over the last several years to design this project and prepare it for construction by PennDOT’s contractor.